alexander-wood/tech-writing-samples/regions.md

 # Adding Regions With PostgreSQL and Redis
 Your application's performance may be improved by running it in multiple regions.
-This guide will walk you through the process of adding regions to a Fly.io application and configuring a PostgreSQL database and Redis cache to work across multiple regions.
+This guide will walk you through the process of adding regions to a Fly.io application and configuring a PostgreSQL database and Redis store to work across multiple regions.

 ## Adding Regions
 Fly.io runs applications from datacenters located throughout the world.
 These datacenters are identified by region.
 Fly.io will automatically route traffic to the region closest to the user.

 To add a region, you'll need its three-letter Region ID.
 The list of regions can be found [here](https://fly.io/docs/reference/regions/).
 This demonstration will walk you through adding the region `nrt` (Tokyo, Japan).